serbuh/DroneProject3/README.md

 ```
 create_ap wlan0 eth0 MyAccessPoint MyPassPhrase
 ```
 To create a service (AP on boot), copy create_ap.service from git repository (https://github.com/oblique/create_ap) to /etc/systemd/system/create_ap.service then edit it.
+This instructions is from http://www.runeaudio.com/forum/hostapd-configuration-wifi-hotspot-setup-t567.html